nathaneltitane/dextop/README.md

 ### Session notes:

 **User 'termux' is the default username that is utilized during the automatic container setup.**
-It is used to identify a default user under the distribution image you've selected and can be edited after setup.
+It is used to identify a default user under the distribution image that has been selected and can be edited after setup.
 Other users can be added by using the 'container-user' utility.

-When accessing the container for the very first time, a one-time configuration runs on login to set up your keyboard, locales and timezone preferences.
+When accessing the container for the very first time, a one-time configuration runs on login to set up the keyboard layout, locales and timezone preferences.

-If using the vnc display server (x11vnc), the vnc session manager requires you to select your preferred display resolution for the best display experience:
+If using the vnc display server (x11vnc), the vnc session manager requires the user to select a preferred display resolution for the best display experience:
 The selection is saved under ```"${HOME}"/.vnc/selection``` and the login routine uses it to start the VNC server and viewer automatically for your convenience!

-The next login will automatically launch the session using the selection you've chosen previously.
+The next login will automatically launch the session using the previously chosen selection.
 To override the selection, paste or type:

 ```
 container-session -n vnc